 For people who entered the U.S. with permission and are eligible for a green card (lawful permanent residence), a process known as "adjustment of status" can allow them to do the entire application process without leaving the United States.
-This is convenient for a number of reasons; the immigrant might already have been living in the U.S. for years, and also might wish personal help from an attorney at every step of the process.
+This is convenient for a number of reasons; most notably, the immigrant might already have been living in the U.S. for years, and also might wish personal help from an attorney at every step of the process.

-The required forms and documents are far different, however, from those used by immigrants overseas.
-(Applicants from abroad must first obtain a U.S. entry visa from the U.S. Department of State before entering the U.S. to claim their permanent residence and a green card.)
+The required forms and documents for adjusting status are far different, however, from those used by immigrants coming from overseas.
+Applicants from abroad must first obtain a U.S. entry visa from the U.S. Department of State before entering the U.S. to claim their permanent residence and a green card.

 There are two big questions to answer before going ahead with your adjustment of status application:

-First, understand that only people who are "immediate relatives" (spouses, parents, or minor children of U.S. citizens) or have an immigrant visa immediately available to them in the family or employment immigration category, which often means a long wait for their "priority date" to become current, can proceed with the adjustment application.
+First, understand that only people who are "immediate relatives" (spouses, parents, or minor children of U.S. citizens) or have an immigrant visa immediately available to them in the family or employment immigration category, which often comes with a long wait for their "priority date" to become current, can proceed with the adjustment application.

-Second, simply living in the U.S. isn't necessarily enough to make someone eligible to adjust status there, particularly if the person entered without permission, in which case the chances of being allowed to use this procedure are slim.
+Second, simply living in the U.S. isn't necessarily enough to make someone legally eligible to adjust status there.
+It's a particular problem if the person entered without permission, in which case the chances of being allowed to use this procedure are slim.
 See Who Can Apply for a Green Card Through Adjustment of Status.

 While immigrants coming to the U.S. from overseas interact mostly with the U.S. State Department, those within the U.S. must submit their adjustment of status application to U.S. Citizenship and Immigration Services (USCIS).
 This is done via mail to a central processing facility.
 You will never go in person to that particular office.